propertyhive/WP-Property-Hive/README.txt

 14. The 'Settings' section gives you control over which departments are active, add and edit offices, and edit the custom fields (types, locations etc) that appear within your install

 == Changelog ==

+= 1.4.77 - 2021-02-12 =
+* Added new Elementor widget: Embedded Virtual Tours
+* Added ability to add embedded virtual tours to 'Tabbed Details' Elementor widget
+* Added new filter 'propertyhive_show_admin_menu_enquiry_count' to determine if open enquiry count in admin menu should be calculated and displayed.
+Should return true or false, defaults to true
+* Corrected issue with viewing grids not loading on property and contact records when multiple attending staff

 = 1.4.76 - 2021-02-11 =
 * Added Barbados as supported country